dixonaws/aws-cloudops-linux/content/30_advanced/attach_role/attach_to_instance/_index.md

 pre: "<b>3.2 </b>"
 ---

-Attach the role to the instance using these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)<br>
+Now that you have created the _EC2PowerUserRole_ role, you can attach it to your EC2 instance.
+Use these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role).<br>

 Delete the ~/.aws/credentials file<br>

-test that the CLI still works
+Test that the AWS CLI still works -- it should now be using credentials from the EC2PowerUserRole.
+Type ```aws s3 ls``` to list your S3 buckets (you should now have at least one), or ```aws ec2 describe-instances``` to get a listing if your instances (you should have at least one!).